 In this best-practice Zoom etiquette article, we’ll also examine the pros and cons of digital training sessions.
-In other words, what are the pros and cons of ‘virtual training sessions’ delivered via the internet; vs ‘facilitator led’ training sessions (also called ‘classroom training sessions’).

-Types of Virtual Training
+Different types of Virtual Training

 Distance learning, online learning, and “live streamed’ courses

-There are two primary types of remote training or ‘distant learning’: “live-streamed” training, also known as a ‘virtual classroom’ and online courses).
+There are two primary types of remote training or ‘distant learning’:

 Online courses are not only ideal for employees, contractors, equipment maintenance workers and/or cleaners but are valuable to train Supplier teams, who may not be as experienced in GMP compliance matters as manufacturing site personnel.